Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 E – ST GILES’ CATHEDRAL – or the High Kirk of Edinburgh is a medieval parish church.
 Stunning architecture, we did not enter but there are guided tours available.

-St Giles' Cathedral in Edinburgh - Scotland Road Trip Itinerary
+St Giles' Cathedral in Edinburgh on a Scotland Road Trip Itinerary

 St Giles' Cathedral in Edinburgh © The Luxury Travelers